 A consent should be given by a statement or by a clear affirmative action such as through an electronic form submission.

 Consent management with WSO2 Identity Server¶

-WSO2 IS provides a comprehansive consent management solution that can be used to manage consents related to Identity and Access Management (IAM) and also to manage consents that belong to third party applications.
+WSO2 IS provides a comprehensive consent management solution that can be used to manage consents related to Customer Identity and Access Management (CIAM) and also to manage consents that belong to third party applications.
 The WSO2 IS consent management module consists of the following key features.

 - RESTful consent APIs to manage consents remotely.
-For more infomation, see Using the Consent Management REST APIs.
+For more information, see Consent Management REST APIs.

 The identity administrator of an organization can define personal data processing purposes and a list of user attributes used for each of the processing purposes via admin console or via the consent REST API.

-Users can review or revoke already given consent by logging in to WSO2 IS user portal (self-care portal).
+Users can review or revoke already given consent by logging in to WSO2 IS My Account (self-care portal).

-Personal data processing applications can check for consent for each user through the consent REST API before carrying out any data processing activities.
+Personal data processing applications can check for consent of each user through the consent REST API before carrying out any data processing activities.

 For more information and instructions for setting up this use case, see Configuring self-registration consent purposes.